Project Management Basics

 Gossips

 Small talks will always follow the termination.
-You may be surprised to find out that a day after the whole department is dreaded that the company is going to bankrupt soon.
+You may be surprised to find out that a day later, the whole department dreaded that the company is going to bankrupt soon.
 They all will be fired.

 Makes no sense.
-However, coffee breaks can create a fancy version of any even.
+However, coffee breaks can create a fancy version of any event.

 Security